Baked Bean Casserole Recipes | 5 Classic Bean Pot & Baked Bean Variations

 Instructions

-In the morning, boil beans about 2 hours; reserve some bean cooking liquid.
+Soak beans overnight.
+In the morning, boil about 2 hours; reserve cooking liquid.

-Mix onion, garlic, sugar, mustard, molasses, salt, and ketchup to make the sauce.
+Mix onion, garlic, sugar, mustard, molasses, salt, and ketchup to make a sauce.

 If beans dry out, add more liquid.
 Uncover for the last hour to brown the top.